 Don't erase anything until it has been checked by me and you have photographed your work for future reference.

-Multiple spelling, grammar, or unit errors or omissions: 9 points
+Multiple unit errors or omissions: 1 point

-Lab work may be given a temporary grade of zero with the opportunity for resubmission if the work is insufficiently correct after a reasonable effort.
+Lab work may be given a temporary grade of zero with the opportunity for resubmission if the work is insufficiently correct or complete after a reasonable effort.
 Resubmission of lab work is due three working days from the date graded.

 Late policy: Late work and make-ups for lectures will generally be allowed (and given full credit) with prior arrangements.
 Do not be afraid to ask; the answer is almost always “yes.”
 When negotiating alternate due dates, you do not need to divulge personal information; focus on what you need (when you plan to turn it in) instead of why.
 There are a few exceptions to this policy: